Skip to Main Content

 Sump Pumps: What You Need To Know

 Sump pumps are electric-powered pumps designed to keep parts of your basement as dry as possible.
-To install a sump pump, the contractor you hire on will need to take the following steps:
+To install a sump pump, the contractor you hire will need to take the following steps:

-• If applicable, lay drainage pipes near the perimeter of your home.
+- If applicable, lay drainage pipes near the perimeter of your home.

-• Find the spot in your home that collects the most water.
+- Find the spot in your home that collects the most water.

-• Drill weep holes around your sump pump’s base, if determined to be appropriate.
+- Drill weep holes around your sump pump’s base, if determined to be appropriate.

-• Test the sump pump’s float valve.
+- Test the sump pump’s float valve.

-• Dig out a spot for the sump pump liner.
+- Dig out a spot for the sump pump liner.

-• Install an interior filter to prevent silt and other obstacles from clogging the pump.
+- Install an interior filter to prevent silt and other obstacles from clogging the pump.

-• Set the sump pump inside the liner.
+- Set the sump pump inside the liner.

-• Connect the pump to drainage pipes.
+- Connect the pump to drainage pipes.

-• Fill the hole with gravel.
+- Fill the hole with gravel.

-• Cover the gravel with a new layer of concrete.
+- Cover the gravel with a new layer of concrete.

-A sump pump is the ideal solution for a home that experiences spot flooding in the winter and spring.
-When you sink your sump pump in, you’ll be able to better protect those low-grade areas in your basement from the worst of Winston-Salem’s weather.
-Likewise, the water removed from your basement is done so through exterior discharge pipes so that it won’t immediately re-flood your home.
+A sump pump is ideal for a home that experiences spot flooding in the winter and spring.
+When you install a submersible sump pump, you’ll be able to better protect those low-grade areas in your basement from the area’s rainy weather.

-That said, these drains are not perfect.
-If you need more comprehensive coverage, you’ll want to consider alternative waterproofing solutions, as a sump pump won’t be able to pull water out of the whole of your basement.
 Likewise, sump pumps require electricity to function.
 If your power goes out and you don’t have any alternative solutions to back your pump up, you could find yourself dealing with significant flooding in little to no time at all.
 Having a reliable battery backup will help give you peace of mind during a power outage.

 French Drains: What You Need To Know

-• Excavate the interior of your basement, leaving at least one foot of clearance.
+- Excavate the interior of your basement, leaving at least one foot of clearance.

-• Tap and bleed (or drill weep holes in) the walls to allow any existing water or moisture to drain out.
+- Tap and bleed (or drill weep holes in) the walls to allow any existing water or moisture to drain out.

-• Re-cement your perimeter.
+- Re-cement your perimeter.

-• Connect drainage pipes to the sump pump system to move water out of your home.
+- Connect drainage pipes to the sump pump system to move water out of your home.

 A French drain will protect the whole of your basement, pulling water from every corner to preserve your belongings as well as the structural integrity of your home.